karaokemugen/karaokemugen-app/README.md

 Karaoke Mugen needs a PostgreSQL database to work.

-Use the supplied `database.sample.json` file and copy it to `database.json`.
+Use the supplied `database.sample.json` file and copy it to `database.json` and place it in your data directory (`$HOME/KaraokeMugen` or `app/` in portable configurations).
 Edit it and fill in the blanks (username, password, port, host and database name of your choosing.) and switch `bundledPostgresBinary` to `false`.
 Leave `superuser` and `superuserPassword` blank.
 It should look like this :

 ```JSON
 {